w3f/staking-rewards-collector/README.md

 ## Version 1.3
 * Updated the API call such which gathers all price data with a single call.
 This significantly improves runtime and avoids throttle issues.
 * Removed some rounding for non-Fiat values to give a accurate result.
+* Fixed a bug where the USD price was used instead of other curriencies.

 ## Version 1.21
 * Added GBP currency support.